Whoa—planning for November in June or July? Yes! This is the time to put away goodies from your summer garden to pull out for your Thanksgiving feast.

 Thanksgiving turkey is wonderful on Day one.
 Day two delights us with sandwiches, but by day three are you getting bored?
 Be bored no longer.
 Here are imaginative ways to use those gobbler leftovers.

 Pumpkin pie—did it begin with the Pilgrims?
 Let's learn the background of this sweet treat, try a "from scratch" recipe, and then explore some fun spin-offs.

 Thanksgiving for most people is a time of family celebration and feasting on the seasonal turkey and trimmings.
 There are some, however, who are forced to spend Thanksgiving alone and may be under the impression that a turkey dinner is not therefore feasible.
 This page shows how Thanksgiving turkey dinners for one are entirely possible and provides a number of very different preparation options.

-Recipe for a popular Thanksgiving dessert cake featuring pumpkin, spices and maple frosting.
-Recipes for eggnog frosting and apple frosting.
+Here's my recipe for a popular Thanksgiving dessert cake featuring pumpkin, spices, and maple frosting.
+Recipes are also included for eggnog frosting and apple frosting, so take your pick!